-The venustus cichlid, which has previously been known as Haplochromis venustus, is a popular aquarium cichlid species.
+Venustus Cichlid (Nimbochromis venustus) also known as Giraffe Cichlid is a popular aquarium cichlid species.
 It is a large fish, which can grow up to the size of 11 inches inside an aquarium.

 The brown patterns go along with a tan stripe that goes all the way from the top of the dorsal to the nose.
 The females have a yellow anal fin around the bottom half and a tail fin that is clear around the top.

 The juveniles have a similar appearance to the females, except that the background is much lighter which gives an almost silver-white appearance.

 Like some saltwater fish like the parrotfish and wrasses, all cichlids have a common feature, which is another set of pharyngeal teeth in the throat along with their regular set of teeth.

 Venustus cichlids have spiny rayon parts of their pelvic fin, anal, pectoral and dorsal regions of the body, which helps them discourage and evade predators.

 The fin of the Venustus cichlid is designed for smooth and precise movements rather than fast swimming.

 A unique feature of the Venustus cichlids is that they have a single set of nostrils rather than the two which is in all the other fish types.